matatonic/openedai-speech/README.md

 * Compatible with the OpenAI audio/speech API
 * Serves the [/v1/audio/speech endpoint](https://platform.openai.com/docs/api-reference/audio/createSpeech)
-* Does not connect to the OpenAI API and does not require an OpenAI API Key
+* Not affiliated with OpenAI in any way, does not require an OpenAI API Key
-* Not affiliated with OpenAI in any way
 * A free, private, text-to-speech server with custom voice cloning

 Full Compatibility: